astraut-solutions/easy-risk-register/docs/security-implementation.md

 - `mitigationPlan`
 - `category`

-Length validation is applied and oversized fields are truncated as a fallback.
+Length validation is applied and oversized fields are truncated as a fallback:

+- `title`: 200 characters
+- `description`: 5000 characters
+- `mitigationPlan`: 5000 characters
+- `category`: 100 characters

 ### CSV Import Security